gkellogg/gkellogg.github.io/_posts/2011-05-07-cme-and-the-semantic-web.md

     </h4>

     <p>
       @david, as I note, the majors are concerned about the quality of information.
-Linkedbrainz doesn&#8217;t really address the quality issue, at least as far as the labels are concerned.
+Linkedbrainz doesn't really address the quality issue, at least as far as the labels are concerned.
     </p>

     <p>